SMozaff/RezvanMesh/README.md

 1. **Onboarding Flow:**
    - Welcome screen explains offline mesh capability
-   - Tap "Create Identity" → generates Ed25519 keypair from MAC-derived seed
+   - Tap "Create Identity" → app generates a 32-byte `SecureRandom` seed and derives an Ed25519/X25519 keypair from it
-   - System displays 12-word BIP39 mnemonic (user writes it down)
-   - Confirm phrase, set optional nickname
+   - Seed is saved to Keystore-backed encrypted storage (no mnemonic/backup phrase is shown — there is currently no way to recover an identity if the app's storage is lost; see Known Issues)
    - Land in Status screen (scanning for neighbors)

 2. **Verify Installation:**